 A business model, as such, cannot be protected by copyright law.
 Therefore, it is not uncommon for successful fintech business models to be copied and optimised.
-Computer programs, however, that are characterised by a minimum of individuality and originality are subject to copyright protection according to Section 2 of the Act on Copyright and Neighbouring Rights (UrhG).
+Computer programs, however, that are characterised by a minimum of individuality and originality are subject to copyright protection according to Section 2 of the Act on Copyright and Neighbouring Rights (UrhG).122

-Under German law, copyright can be neither registered nor transferred, as the copyright itself emerges the moment the piece of work, such as the software, is created by its actual originator.
-The capacity of being the originator is strictly connected to a natural person and may therefore not be transferred.
+Under German law, copyright can be neither registered nor transferred, as the copyright itself emerges the moment the piece of work, such as the software, is created by its actual originator.123 The capacity of being the originator is strictly connected to a natural person and may therefore not be transferred.
 Obviously, the lack of registration leads to various practical problems that often result in lawsuits.
 Nonetheless, a licence may be granted enabling the holder to make use of the piece of work in every matter or in particular matters (Section 31 of the UrhG).
-Employees and their employers implicitly agree on a full licence by drafting the employment contract.
-Therefore, the employer is allowed to make use of the piece of work.
-Concerning computer programs, another rule applies (Section 69b of the
+Employees and their employers implicitly agree on a full licence by drafting the employment contract.124 Therefore, the employer may make use of the piece of work.
+Concerning computer programs, another rule applies (Section 69b of the UrhG), which grants the employer even more rights.
+Unless agreed otherwise, the employee is owed no compensation.125